 Editor please do the following changes in section 10.71.2.5 [123]

 A CPE AP MLD may calculate that the OTA MAC address that a CPE non-AP MLD is anticipated to use in a subsequent epoch may cause a collision with the OTA MAC address of another CPE non-AP MLD(s) or another STA in the ESS.
-When such a collision is detected, the CPE AP MLD shall send to the CPE non-AP MLD an OTA MAC Collision Warning frame before the epoch where the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the non-AP MLD to apply the non-AP MLD specific epoch offset signaled in the AP MLD OTA MAC Collision Warning frame to avoid address collision.(#557)
+When such a collision is detected, the CPE AP MLD shall send to the CPE non-AP MLD an OTA MAC Collision Notification frame before the epoch where the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the non-AP MLD to apply the non-AP MLD specific epoch offset signaled in the AP MLD OTA MAC Collision Warning frame to avoid address collision.(#557)

 Thus, if the Colliding Epoch value is m, indicating that the collision is expected to occur m epochs after the current epoch, and if the non-AP MLD Specific Epoch Number Offset is n, then for the epoch occurring m epochs later, the CPE AP MLD is requesting the CPE non-AP MLD to use the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for the epoch occurring m+n epochs later.
 In the subsequent epoch, the CPE non-AP MLD is expected to use the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use m+n+1 epochs later, unless the CPE AP MLD also signals a collision warning for that epoch.
-The CPE non-AP MLD shall respond with an OTA MAC Collision Warning frame acknowledging the CPE AP MLD warning, and either accepting the CPE AP MLD proposed remediation, thus applying the offset requested by the CPE AP MLD, or rejecting the CPE AP MLD proposed remediation, and thus using the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for that epoch before receiving the CPE AP MLD OTA MAC Collision Warning frame.(#557)
+The CPE non-AP MLD shall respond with an OTA MAC Collision Response frame acknowledging the CPE AP MLD warning, and either accepting the CPE AP MLD proposed remediation, thus applying the offset requested by the CPE AP MLD, or rejecting the CPE AP MLD proposed remediation, and thus using the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for that epoch before receiving the CPE AP MLD OTA MAC Collision Notification frame.(#557)

 Editor please do the following changes in section 9.4.2.349 [123]

 The Collision Status field indicates the intent of the OTA MAC Collision Warning element.
-The field takes value 0 when sent by the AP MLD, and values 1 or 2 when sent by the EDP non-AP MLD in response to the AP MLD OTA MAC Collision Warning frame.
+The field takes value 0 when sent by the AP MLD in an OTA MAC Collision Notification frame, and values 1 or 2 when sent by the EDP non-AP MLD in an OTA MAC Collision Response frame.
 Table 9-401h lists the possible values and their meaning.(#557)